 1. A Lack of Oral Hygiene

 All dentists, including ours, recommend that you brush your teeth at least twice a day and floss once daily.
-This type of routine helps to remove left behind food particles and plaque that has formed on or in between your teeth.
+This type of preventive dental care routine helps to remove left behind food particles and plaque that has formed on or in between your teeth.

 Aside from preventing cavities, regular oral hygiene can also keep your teeth from turning an unappealing shade.
 If you have been a little lax or forgetful about brushing and flossing, that could explain your tooth discoloration.

-Oral care at home paired with a teeth cleaning every 6 months will help you clear away stain producing substances and put a stop to damaging tooth decay.
+Oral care at home paired with a professional teeth cleaning every 6 months will help you clear away stain producing substances and put a stop to damaging tooth decay.
+With that said, even the best oral hygiene can’t prevent all discoloration.
+If you’ve upped your smile care and are still interested in fixing tooth stains, either our at-home or in-office teeth whitening can give you the look you’ve been wanting to achieve.

 2. A Habit of Using Tobacco